The Syrian crisis

 Syrian refugee and displaced groups are mostly made up of women and children.
 Their needs are staggering.

-In 2022, UNHCR needed CHF 428 million to fund its operations.
-Only 38% of this amount has been raised.
+In 2025, UNHCR needs CHF 1.5 billion to fund its operations in Syria and neighbouring countries.
+Only 23% of this amount has been raised so far.

 Syrian families need your help more than ever.